cwellsx/view/packages/ui-react/README.md

 - `useMemo` in the various `routes` modules
 - A simple `useState` in the `NewDiscussion` component, which is used as a callback to receive state change notifications from a child component
-- (and `ThrottledInput` which ought to be refactored i.e. have its hooks extracted)

 The hooks are extracted into explicit user-defined hooks in the `hooks` directory, because: